COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <\div>

 <div style="text-align: justify">
-**Figure 16** indicates that higher income populations (SEC 1 and SEC 2 ) were the ones with the smallest degree of mobility synchronisation.
+<strong>Figure 16</strong> indicates that higher income populations (SEC 1 and SEC 2 ) were the ones with the smallest degree of mobility synchronisation.
 It could suggest that people in these positions were already less synchronised due to less rigid working patterns.
 For the lower income groups, on the other hand, their synchronisation levels were always very close to the baseline.
 It was only after the lockdown measures of 20th of March that they became less synchronised.
 Still, comparatively speaking, lower SECs exhibited a larger degree of out-of-home mobility synchronisation than populations from other groups.
 Also, the lower the SECs the bigger the increase in synchronicity in the last few weeks of our analyses which reinforces the argument of inequalities leading lower SECs population to a "forced" return to a regular work pattern.
 <\div>